Black bamboo is one of the most sought-after and visually striking types of bamboo. But despite the name, there isn’t just one “black bamboo.”

 • P. nigra ‘Sujidake’

 Phyllostachys nigra is a popular ornamental bamboo in Europe and North America, as it’s very tolerant of cold weather.
 The following species of black bamboo are native to tropical climates.
-And unlike temperate bamboo, these varieties all have clumping rhizomes.
+And unlike temperate bamboo, these tropical varieties all have clumping rhizomes.

 Bambusa lako, or Timor black bamboo